What blood tests do I need?

 - If your INR is below your range, you may be at a higher risk for making a blood clot.

 This is why your blood needs to be tested often.
-Blood tests are done so your provider will know if you are taking the right dose.
+Blood tests are done so your care team will know if the dose is right for you.
+In other words, your warfarin dose is keeping your INR in your goal range.
 This keeps you safe from bleeding and making clots.

 How often do I need an INR?

-When you first start warfarin, you may need to have blood tests every few days or weekly.
+When you start warfarin, you may need to have blood tests every 1 to 3 days or weekly.
 When your INR and warfarin dose are stable, blood tests are often done every 2 to 4 weeks, sometimes longer.
-If your dose changes you may need to have your INR tested more often.
-It is very important to have your blood drawn when you are told to.
-Call your health care provider if you can't make a visit so you can reschedule.
+If your dose changes, you may need to have your INR tested more often.
+It is very important to have your blood drawn when you are told.
+Call your care team if you cannot make a visit so you can reschedule.

 What can change my INR?

 There are some things that may change your INR.
-It is important to tell your provider about any of the changes below.
-This is so you can have an INR tested or your dose of warfarin changed if needed.
+It is important to tell your care team about any of the changes below.
+You may need an INR test or to have your dose of warfarin changed.

 - Illness, such as diarrhea or fever

-- Eating more or less foods that have vitamin K
+- Eating more or less of foods that have vitamin K

-- Changes in medicines (prescriptions, over-the-counter, herbs, or natural supplements)
+- Changes in medicines (prescriptions, over-the-counter medicines, herbals, or natural supplements)

 - Missing doses